 So can drinking tea save you the time and money of investing in other stress-lowering activities like online therapy?
 No, we certainly wouldn’t suggest that you opt for tea as a substitute for therapy.
 Some studies also rely on a very high amount of tea – or potent tea extracts – to yield those promising results.
 Rather than a replacement of anything, we believe it’s best to think of tea-drinking as a gentle helping hand alongside your more profound and powerful efforts.

 A radical approach

-One area of health in which we can accurately determine the positive influence of flavonoids on human health is the fight against free radicals.
+One area of human health in which we can accurately determine the positive influence of flavonoids is the fight against free radicals.
 A natural part of oxygen metabolism, free radicals can alter the net charge of a cell, leading to its death.
 When an oxidative free radical encounters a flavonoid, it oxidizes the flavonoid instead of a cell.
 This process renders the free radical non-reactive, and the resulting flavonoid poses no threat to the system.

 Oxidative free radicals have implications in everything from cancers to aging, and having a known compound that can render them impotent is a powerful weapon in the fight against disease.

 Some products claim to boost flavonoid levels in the body by flooding it with things like green tea extracts.
 The big problem with products like these is their trustworthiness.
 While there are plenty of studies evaluating the flavonoid benefits of teas, there are fewer than examine the effects of such extracts.
 A concentrated dose of green tea flavonoids may have a compounded effect on the body.
 But it’s also true that an overabundance of these flavonoids and other compounds found in such extracts may do more harm than good.